MykhayloGusak/backend-developer-assessment/README.md

 - **GET: /api/policies/client/:userName - Get policies**

-Through this resource you can obtain the policies related to a customer name.
+Through this resource you can obtain the policies related to a Client name.
 For example:

   ```json
   Request: